 Graduate exchange students are required to be enrolled in full-time studies, which is equivalent to 0.5 Carleton credits or 1 graduate course per term.
 Students are permitted a maximum of 1.5 credits or 3 graduate courses per term.
 Students must also follow the requirements set by their home institution with regards to their course load.

 Graduate exchange students should be aware that the availability of graduate courses (5000 level) changes on an annual basis and registration in specific courses cannot be guaranteed.
-It is strongly recommended that students contact the applicable Carleton Graduate Department as part of their course selection process.

 Initially, exchange students have registration holds which prevent them from registering in courses.
 Once a student has been approved and registered by Carleton in the minimum number of courses required per term, they will have achieved full-time status.
 Students will then receive an individualized email confirming their registration details.
 Upon receipt of this personalized email, a student will be issued a time-ticket and given access to the course registration system which will then allow them to make changes to their schedule if needed on their own.

 The Registrars’ Office has developed the following resources:

 - Registration Terminology: definitions for the terms you will encounter when registering